Mountaineering Basics: How to Get Into Mountaineering

 Classes of Rock

-• Class V (5): This is the grade at which ropes and a belayer are recommended for protection.
+Class V (5): This is the grade at which ropes and a belayer are recommended for protection.
 Rock is steep enough where a fall could easily be fatal.
 Class 5 rock is the point at which climbing becomes technical.
 The grading system starts at a 5.1 and goes all the way to 5.15.
 5.1 to 5.4 routes are considered very easy 5.5 to 5.7 is easy and it goes up from there.
-Once you reach 5.10 the climbs are broken down into 5.10a through 5.10d and then you reach 5.11.
+Once you reach 5.10, the climbs are broken down into 5.10a through 5.10d before you reach 5.11.

 Climbing Grades by Time